nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/raspberrypi_connected.jpg" width="500">
 ## Loading of the Raspbian desktop Operating System (OS) on the SD card
-There are several Operating Systems of choice, which you can choose by running NOOBS.
+There are several Operating Systems of choice, which you can choose by running the NOOBS operating system installation manager.
 I chose to load the Raspberry Pi desktop OS.
+The desktop OS allows you easy configuration of WiFi, Bluetooth, general settings, as well as access to different programs (browser) and utilities.
 Go to https://www.raspberrypi.org/downloads/ and click on the RASPBERRY PI DESKTOP link and then on the "Download ISO" link.
 This will download the OS image onto your computer.
 ![ISO download link](images/iso_download.JPG?raw=true "ISO download")
 ## More to come, work in progress.....